conda-incubator/conda-pypi/docs/developer/architecture.md

 `EXTERNALLY-MANAGED` files that prevent accidental `pip` (or any other Python install tool) usage.
 This is implemented through `ensure_target_env_has_externally_managed()`.

-The explicit lockfile hook activates after `conda list --explicit` commands to add PyPI package information as comments to explicit lockfiles.
-The implementation in `_post_command_list_explicit()` appends `# pypi:` comment lines to lockfile output.

-Finally, the PyPI lines processing hook triggers after `conda install` and `conda create` commands to automatically process PyPI lines found in lockfiles during environment creation or installation.
-This is handled by `_post_command_process_pypi_lines()`.

 ## Data Flow Architecture

 ### Installation Flow